 Katie Suddarth, MD, is originally from Philadelphia, PA.
 She went to Dartmouth College then moved to Denver to attend the University of Colorado School of Medicine.
 After medical school, Katie entered the Primary Care Track of the University of Colorado Internal Medicine Residency Program.
 She completed her training in 2009, followed by a chief resident year.
 She is currently a primary care physician at the University of Colorado and is the Senior Associate Program Director.
 She has three young children and two large dogs who keep her very busy.
 She likes to spend time with her family as well as hike and run.

 Emily Gottenborg, MD, is an Assistant Professor within the Division of Hospital Medicine, Department of Medicine, and has a passion for teaching the next generation of leaders in hospital medicine and healthcare system improvement.
 She is the Co-Director of the Hospitalist Training Program and is faculty within the Institute of Healthcare Quality, Safety, and Efficiency.
-Dr. Gottenborg came to Colorado in 2014 and enjoys the mountain lifestyle with her 3 children, husband, and Berner, Bruiser.
+Dr. Gottenborg came to Colorado in 2014 and enjoys the mountain lifestyle with her three children, husband, and Berner, Bruiser.

 Christine Haynes, MD, MPH, was born in New York and studied international affairs and global health at Georgetown University.
 She received her MD and MPH from Northwestern University and then completed her residency and chief year in Internal Medicine/Primary Care at UCLA.
 Christine is a primary care physician at Denver Health at the Westside Clinic.
 Her interests include women’s health, underserved populations, population health, and quality improvement, and advance care planning.
 Christine enjoys running, biking, traveling, live music, and exploring new places.
-However, she spends most of her time reading children’s books in funny voices and dancing in the kitchen with her two young children.
+However, she spends most of her time reading children’s books in funny voices and dancing in the kitchen with her three young children.
 Christine is the Assistant Program Director for the Primary Care Residency Track.

-David Schwartz, MD is the Robert Schrier Chair of Medicine and Director of the Physician Scientist Training Program at the University of Colorado.
+David Schwartz, MD is the former Robert Schrier Chair of Medicine and Director of the Physician Scientist Training Program at the University of Colorado.
 He has made numerous contributions toward understanding the role that biological and genetic determinants play in the onset of diseases that are influenced by the environment.
 These efforts have provided new insights into the genetics, epigenetics, and genomics of interstitial lung disease, asthma, and innate immunity.
 His work has led to the recognition that genetic susceptibility, and specifically MUC5B, plays a role in the etiology of pulmonary fibrosis.
 Dr. Schwartz’s lab was the first to clone the human TLR4 gene and demonstrate that variation in this gene decreased immune responsiveness to endotoxin, enhanced the risk of Gram negative sepsis, and protected individuals from the development of coronary artery disease.
 In addition, the Schwartz lab demonstrated the importance of locus-specific DNA methylation in the development of allergic airway disease by directing the maturation of T lymphocytes toward a Th2 phenotype.
 He is a member of the American Society for Clinical Investigation, the Association of American Physicians, and the American Clinical and Climatological Association, and a recipient of the American Thoracic Society Scientific Accomplishment Award and the Amberson Lectureship Award and the Bonfils-Stanton Science and Medicine Award.